Utkarsh-3108/Basic_Calculator_UM.Project-1/README.md

     case '+': return a + b;
     case '-': return a - b;
     case '×': return a * b;
-    case '÷': return a / b;
+    case '÷': return a / b;}
   }
-}

 What I Learned 📚
-DOM manipulation with querySelector and addEventListener
+#DOM manipulation with querySelector and addEventListener

-CSS Flexbox/Grid for responsive layouts
+#CSS Flexbox/Grid for responsive layouts

 Error handling for edge cases (e.g., division by zero)